 (c) Any proposal to accept, alter or rescind By-laws must be passed by Special Resolution.

-(d) By-laws made under the previous rule shall be entered in a book which shall be kept for the inspection of Members and such by-law will be available and circulated to the Association Membership.
+(d) By-laws made under the previous rule shall be entered in a book which shall be kept for the inspection of Members and such By-law will be available and circulated to the Association Membership.

 SECTION C: MEMBERSHIP